Associate/Assistant Professor of Safety and Health

 - Agricultural and Biological Engineering

 This position is endowed under the title “Nationwide Insurance Professor of Agricultural Safety & Health”.
 The successful candidate will provide leadership in the area of safety and health, with emphasis on eliminating safety hazards, reducing injuries and fatalities, and improving worker health across the spectrum of production agriculture and agricultural/biorenewable systems.
 This can include machinery, animal, and plant systems; processing facilities, and human capital and management systems.
 The appointment split is proposed to be 60% extension, 28% research, and 12% teaching.
 The extension and research program will focus on the integration of applications of engineering and technology solutions to hazards and risks, theory-based educational approaches to safety education, and the promotion of safety and health best management practices to reduce exposure to hazards and risk in agricultural and biorenewable industries.
 The successful candidate will be responsible for the instruction of one course, BRS 426, Safety and Health in Agriculture and Biorenewable Industries (3 credits).
 The successful candidate will be expected to build on an existing internationally recognized extension and research program in agricultural safety and health.
 Strong extension and research collaborations within the department and with faculty in other departments and colleges, as well as nationally and internationally are expected.
 Securing external grant support for collaborative projects is imperative.
 The candidate will be expected to advise and mentor graduate students as part of the extension and research components of the position.
 Candidate must have a Ph.D. in agricultural or mechanical engineering, agricultural technology, agricultural education, industrial safety, ergonomics, safety and health management, public health, social-behavioral science, or a related safety or health field, with a solid core of knowledge of agricultural production, agribusiness, and agricultural supporting services.
 The successful candidate must have completed all degree requirements by the appointment date.
 Experience with managing projects and teams is required.
 Ability to communicate effectively, to provide creative leadership, and to work cooperatively with students, faculty, staff, and industry and agency groups is paramount.
 The ability to engage professionally with a diverse population of faculty, staff, and students across the university, as well as the public served by the extension program, is required.
 Salary is competitive, commensurate with background and experience.
 An attractive benefits package is available.
-Review of applications will begin on September 1, 2019.
+Review of applications will begin on November 1, 2019, and will continue until suitable candidates are found.
 Candidates must provide a curriculum vitae, copies of graduate transcripts if applying at the Assistant Professor level, statements of extension and research experiences and interests, up to three relevant publications, and a list of at least three professional references.
 For questions, please contact search committee chair Eileen Fabian, email@example.com.
 More information about the department of Agricultural and Biological Engineering can be found at abe.psu.edu.

 These salary bands have been established to provide salary guidelines for staff positions.